pokidovea/go-mimicro/README.md

 ## Statistics of requests

 After passing a flag `-collect-statistics` you can get statistics of the requests by address `localhost:4444/statistics/get?server=<server name>&url=<url like in the config>&method=<method in any case>`.
 All parameters are optional.

+In order to reset statistics make a GET request to `localhost:4444/statistics/reset?server=<server name>&url=<url like in the config>&method=<method in any case>`.
+All parameters are optional too.